Mack-Kean/C-Libraries/README.md

 * > `deleteItem( struct Performance *performance, struct Node **list_ptr, unsigned int index )` this function removes a node from the list pointed to by 'list_ptr' at index 'index'.

 * > `findItem( struct Performance *performance, struct Node **list_ptr, int (*compar)(const void *, const void *), void *target, unsigned int width )` this function uses any 'compar' function pointer to allow it to be used with any data type.
 This function pointer points to a function that indicates whether the two pieces of data passed to it are equivalent.
 The main function uses `compar` to compare the data pointed to by 'target' with the 'width' bytes of data stored in 'node -> data' where 'node' is any node in the list pointed to by 'list_ptr'.
 This function returns the appropriate index in the list where a match is found or -1 if no match is found.

+### Binary Tree
+**Library Description:** Used to implement a binary tree data structure.
+The library uses a structure of type Node to act as nodes in the tree and a structure of type Performance to keep track of operations performed on memory.
+Each Node contains 2 pointers, one for data of lesser value (node -> lt) and one for data of greater than or equal value (node -> gte).
+Both struct types are defined in `binaryTree.h`

+* > `newPerformance()` this function creates a struct of type Performance which is used to track the reads, writes, mallocs, and frees used in the other library functions

+* > `attachNode( struct Performance *performance, struct Node **node_ptr, void *src, unsigned int width )` this function attaches a node to one of the leaves of the tree. 'node_ptr' points to a pointer to a leaf node (at the bottom of the tree).
+The data pointer in the new node is allocated 'width' bytes of memory which is populated with the data pointed to by 'src'.

+* > `comparNode( struct Performance *performance, struct Node **node_ptr, int (*compar)(const void *, const void *), void *target )` this function compares the data stored in the node pointed to by '*node_ptr' with the data pointed to by 'target' using the function pointed to by 'compar'.  `compar(target, (*node_ptr) -> data)` should return an integer that is greater than 0 when the data pointed to by 'target' is greater than the node data, an integer less than 0 when the data pointed to by 'target' is less than the node data, and 0 when both are equal.
+The result of this compar function is what is returned.

+* > `next( struct Performance *performance, struct Node **node_ptr, int direction )` this function returns a pointer to the next desired node in the tree. 'direction specifies whether to return a pointer to a pointer to the 'lt' (less than) node or the 'gte' (greater than or equal) node.
+A direction value of 0 or greater indicates that the gte branch will be followed, otherwise the lt branch will be followed.  'node_ptr' is a pointer to a pointer to the desired starting node in the tree.

+* > `readNode( struct Performance *performance, struct Node **node_ptr, void *dest, unsigned int width )` this function copies 'width' bytes of data from the node pointed to by '*node_ptr' to the memory location pointed to by 'dest'.

+* > `detachNode(struct Performance *performance, struct Node **node_ptr )` this function detaches the node pointed to by '*node_ptr' from the tree.
+This function should only be called on leaves of the tree that have no children.
+Otherwise major memory leaks may result from improper use.

+* > `isEmpty( struct Performance *performance, struct Node **node_ptr )` this function treats '*node_ptr' as the pointer to a root node of a tree/subtree and returns 1 if this tree/subtree is empty (no children) and 0 otherwise.

+* > `addItem( struct Performance *performance, struct Node **node_ptr, int (*compar)(const void *, const void *), void *src, unsigned int width )` this function uses the same 'compar' function as outlined in the `comparNode` description.
+It treats '*node_ptr' as the pointer to a root node of a tree/subtree and adds a node containing 'width' bytes of the data pointed to by 'src' to the appropriate parent.
+This parent node is determined using the `comparNode` function to determine which branches to take until a node with a null gte/lt pointer is found.

+* > `freeTree( struct Performance *performance, struct Node **node_ptr )`  this function treats '*node_ptr' as the pointer to a root node of a tree/subtree and recursively frees the entire tree.

+* > `searchItem( struct Performance *performance, struct Node **node_ptr, int (*compar)(const void *, const void *), void *target, unsigned int width )` this function uses the same 'compar' function as outlined in the `comparNode` description.
+It treats '*node_ptr' as the pointer to a root node of a tree/subtree and searches this tree to try and find a match between the 'width' bytes of data stored in each node and the 'width' bytes of data pointed to by 'target'.
+If a match is found the function will return 1 and if no match is found the function will return 0.